kamack38/easycar/README.md

 ## Running as a daemon

-User systemd unitfile is provided (easycar.service).
+User systemd unit file is provided (easycar.service).
 Secrets.toml needs to reside in the home directory of an user.
 After the installation copy the unitfile to ~/.config/systemd/user/ and enable + start it: